monalizadsg/100days-of-code-log/README.md

 **New thing(s) learned:** I had to stop learning nextjs and jump into responsive instead since we're going to work on the resposiveness of the project we're working on.

 ---

+### Day 71-74: October 7-10, Wednesday-Saturday

+**Today's Objectives**:

+- Do mobile responsive

+**New thing(s) learned:** Learning how to do mobile responsive is a bit challenging because you have to consider the layout in all types of devices.
+It is also time consuming.
+I know, it will be a great experience for me because the UI is a bit complicated when it comes to mobile.
+It is entirely different from the layout in the bigger viewport.

+---